 If you are looking for one thing in particular, check out the Table of Contents to make things easier.

 If you have a creative flair, a passion for design, and an eye for engaging and impactful visuals, consider a career in visual communication.
-Visual communication is a fast-emerging career option with immense growth potential across all channels, including print, broadcast, and the web.
+A career in visual communication option with immense growth potential across all channels, including print, broadcast, and the web.

 Humankind has expressed itself through images since the beginning of civilisation.
 Studies show that visuals can communicate complex ideas more effectively than words.